treasuryguild/treasury-apis/docs/recognitions.md

 - `recognition_id` and `task_id` **must be numbers**.
 - `date_completed` and `insert_date` must be in **DD.MM.YYYY** format.
 - If a record with the same `recognition_id` exists, it will be **updated** instead of duplicated.
+- Invalid date formats will be automatically converted to DD.MM.YYYY format with a warning log.

 ---
 Happy Coding! 🚀